Live in prod · ML-DSA-65 Patent Pending

 You ship AI into a regulated buyer

-Bank, hospital, gov, pharma, insurer, law firm, F500 procurement.
-Their CISO asks: “Can you prove this response wasn’t tampered?
-Can you prove it was generated for our tenant, not someone else’s?”
-HiveWidget is the yes.
+Banks, hospitals, government, pharma, insurers, law firms, F500 procurement teams.
+Their CISO will ask: “Can you prove this response wasn't tampered with?
+Can you prove it was made for our account, not someone else's?”
+HiveWidget is how you say yes.

 Install & try